veritus17/BadWords/README.md

 ### **1\) Download**

-Go to the releases folder and download files from the newest one, then put them in one folder
+Go to the releases folder and download files from desired version, then put them in one folder on your PC

 ### **2\) Run the Installer**